DaBlincx/meme-video-gen/README.md

 Maybe in the future.
 You can try to implement it yourself if you want and submit a pull request. ![thumbsup](https://cdn.discordapp.com/emojis/1044717814147199107.webp?size=16)

+### Why do you use playwright instead of using requests or something?

+I haven't tried following redirects using requests/urllib, so I just used playwright because it's easier.

 ### Will you fix whatever happens when I set MaxDownloads to 0 or below?

 No.